cdellacqua/stores.js/README.md

 ## Deriving

-Deriving a store consists of creating a new store that stores a value mapped from the source store.
+A derived store is a `ReadonlyStore<T>` (see below) whose value is the result of a computation on one or more source stores.

 Example: